-(3) Pension benefits
+(2) Pension benefits

 The cost of post-employment benefit and the present value of the pension obligation under defined benefit pension plans are determined using actuarial valuations.
 An actuarial valuation involves making various assumptions.
-These include the determination of the discount rate and future salary increases (decreases).
+These include the determination of the discount rate and changes of the future salary, etc.

-(4) Income tax
+(3) Income tax